 What is finasteride?

-Finasteride (brand names: Proscar®, Propecia®) is a medication used in dogs to restore infertility issues caused by benign prostatic hypertrophy (an enlargement of the prostate gland caused by hormones) and treat the general clinical signs associated with it.
-Finasteride is a hormone antagonist, which stops testosterone from being converted to dihydrotestosterone, the hormone that stimulates prostate growth.
-Stopping the conversion of testosterone to dihydrotestosterone can reduce the size of the prostate without affecting the production of testosterone or the quality of semen in dogs used for breeding.
-In intact, non-breeding dogs, finasteride can be used to help with signs related to benign prostatic hypertrophy such as increased urge to urinate, straining to defecate, and blood in the urine.
+Finasteride (brand names Proscar®, Propecia®) is a medication used in dogs to restore infertility issues caused by benign prostatic hypertrophy (an enlargement of the prostate gland caused by hormones) and to treat the general clinical signs associated with it.
+Finasteride can reduce the size of the prostate without affecting the production of testosterone or the quality of semen in dogs used for breeding.
+In intact, non-breeding dogs, finasteride can be used to help with signs related to benign prostatic hypertrophy, such as an increased urge to urinate, straining to defecate, and blood in the urine.
+Finasteride is also used to treat adrenal disease in ferrets.

 How do I give my pet finasteride?

-Finasteride comes in pill form and is given orally (by mouth).
+Finasteride comes in pill form and is given by mouth.
 It may be given with or without food.
+If your pet vomits or seems unwell after receiving the medication on an empty stomach, give the next dose with a small amount of food.

 Finasteride should be temporarily discontinued prior to and during breeding to minimize any potential issues with offspring.